google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 The [cheat sheet](/web/fundamentals/media/manipulating/cheatsheet#codec) lists commands needed to convert codecs.
 The tables sumarize the libraries used in ffmpeg to perform the codec conversions for webm and mp4 files.
-These are the formats used for DASH and HLS respectively.
+These are the formats recommended for DASH and HLS respectively.

 ***Video***